 The Oregon Zoo Bond Citizens' Oversight Committee — an independent group of local professionals with expertise in animal welfare, sustainability, public budgeting, campus planning, social equity and construction — is charged with overseeing the implementation of zoo bond program projects "to ensure funds are spent wisely and the bond projects are successfully built."

 The committee commended the zoo on its habitat planning, which it said was enhanced by a clear commitment to animal welfare and alignment with the zoo's draft Integrated Conservation Action Plan.

 Animal-welfare research and evaluation of educational displays at Elephant Lands, indicate that completed bond projects are delivering the intended results, the report noted.
 Focus group participants who voted to support the bond measure in 2008 felt Elephant Lands met or exceeded expectations and said they would continue making financial contributions to support additional habitat improvements.

 The report highlighted successes in containing costs and improving construction efficiency through the use of an alternative contracting method that brings general contractors into projects early, during the design phase, to help identify risks, provide cost projections and refine the project schedule.

 It also noted the zoo's achievements in hiring contractors certified by the State of Oregon's Office for Business Inclusion and Diversity, which works to increase opportunities for minority-owned, women-owned, service-disabled veteran-owned and emerging small businesses to land contracts on publicly funded projects.
-For the Education Center, 29 percent of the contracted work (by dollar value) went to COBID-certified firms — almost double the project's aspiration goal.
-The committee encouraged the zoo to keep track of its use of certified design firms as well as construction companies.
+For the Education Center, nearly 30 percent of the contracted work (by dollar value) went to COBID-certified firms — almost double the project's aspiration goal.